A peek at LKQ Corporation (LKQ): Who has invested in It?

-LKQ Corporation (NASDAQ: LKQ) is -9.50% lower on its value in year-to-date trading and has touched a low of $42.36 and a high of $60.43 in the current 52-week trading range.
+LKQ Corporation (NASDAQ: LKQ) is -12.29% lower on its value in year-to-date trading and has touched a low of $42.36 and a high of $60.43 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LKQ stock was last observed hovering at around $52.93 in the last trading session, with the day’s gains setting it 1.4% off its average median price target of $65.00 for the next 12 months.
-It is also 20.1% off the consensus price target high of $68.00 offered by 13 analysts, but current levels are 1.22% higher than the price target low of $55.00 for the same period.
+The LKQ stock was last observed hovering at around $53.72 in the last trading session, with the day’s loss setting it -1.07% off its average median price target of $65.00 for the next 12 months.
+It is also 22.57% off the consensus price target high of $68.00 offered by 13 analysts, but current levels are 4.27% higher than the price target low of $55.00 for the same period.

 Sponsored